• Skip to primary navigation

 • Gently fold in the flour, cocoa powder, and salt until no dry streaks of four remain.
 Then fold in the chocolate chips.

-⅝ cup all purpose flour, ¼ cup dutch-processed cocoa powder, ¼ teaspoon sea salt, ½ cup chocolate chips
+โ… cup all purpose flour, ยผ cup dutch-processed cocoa powder, ยผ teaspoon salt, ยฝ cup semi-sweet chocolate chips

 • Spread the batter into the lined loaf pan and top with additional chocolate if desired.
 Bake for 20-25 minutes or until a toothpick inserted in the center comes out with sticky, moist crumbs.

-• Let the brownies cool for 30-60 minutes in the pan.
+• Let the brownies cool for 5-10 minutes in the pan.
+Then transfer to a wire rack and cool completely.
 Slice and enjoy!

 Video